joemasilotti/turbolinks/README.md

 Turbolinks can track the URLs of asset elements in `<head>` from one page to the next, and automatically issue a full reload if they change.
 This ensures that users always have the latest versions of your application’s scripts and styles.

 Annotate asset elements with `data-turbolinks-track=reload` and include a version identifier in your asset URLs.
-The identifier could be a number, a last-modified timestamp, or better, a digest of the asset's contents as in the following example.
+The identifier could be a number, a last-modified timestamp, or better, a digest of the asset’s contents as in the following example.

 ```html
 <head>